Celebrating the Season and the Art of Simple Hospitality

 Hospitality is a lost art in today’s day and age.
 We are a culture that posts more about our lives on social media than actually sharing that same information with the people we are physically around.
 We are a culture stricken by the paralysis of perfection and comparison that leaves us feeling more lonely and isolated than ever before.
 It’s easier to sit on our sofa and connect with someone across the country or globe from a screen than to go out of our comfort zones and engage with another in a physical context.
 But when we aren’t sharing life with one another in the physical, we are missing out on so much for the sake of our spiritual, mental, and emotional well-being.
 We miss out on the opportunity to spur one another on, to serve others, to commune, and to hold each other accountable to how we want to live each day.
 We miss out on the messy because we are more concerned with keeping up the appearance of perfection across our screens.

-Healthy Recipe Swap -- Invite a few friends over and ask each one to bring a healthy dish that is a home staple.
-Have each person bring the dish along with several copies of the recipe.
+Healthy Recipe Swap—Invite a few friends over and ask each one to bring a healthy dish that is a home staple.
+Have each person provide several copies of the recipe.
 This is a great opportunity to find new, healthy recipes and to also allow others to participate in the hosting.
 For so long I felt like I had to provide everything when I was hosting.
 I put a lot of undue stress on myself.
 I am learning that it is okay to ask for help and to allow others to offer to bring something.
 There are times when I get to say, just show up and I’ll take care of the rest, and those times are a blessing to our guests.
 But there is nothing wrong with inviting others to participate and to help provide for the feasting table.

-Slow Cooker Meal Prep Party -- I’ve never actually hosted or attended a slow cooker meal prep party, but I have head of other people doing them, especially for a new mama to help set her up with meals when baby comes.
+Slow Cooker Meal Prep Party—I’ve never actually hosted or attended a slow cooker meal prep party, but I have heard of other people doing them, especially for a new mama to help set her up with meals when baby comes.
 I love this idea of women gathering in a kitchen and helping each other prepare good, healthy meals for their families for when life gets busy and hectic.
 Dinner can sometimes be a drag and be the last thing we want to do after a full day, but it doesn’t have to be.
-Gather some friends and share in conversation and laughs as you, together, prep meals for the next few months that you can throw in your freezer and pull out on those extra frenzied days.
+Gather some friends and share in conversation and laughs as together you prep meals for the next few months that can be thrown into the freezer and available to pull out on those extra frenzied days.
 And when you pull that meal out of the freezer, you will be flooded with memories of the hands that helped prepare it and the fun that ensued in the process.

 My summer grill-out some 15+ years ago left an impact on me.
 While we laugh today about the tropical monkey cups I so desperately wanted, I really remember the experience of having my extended family over to share a meal with my parents and me, a not-so-common occurrence.
 I’ll also have you know that my mama still has these dishes, not because we love them, but because of the memory and story behind them.
 My heart was full after that evening, and it has remained full to this day because of that special memory.
 I want to take that fullness and continue to offer it to others by inviting them into my home to experience similar feelings of connection, to spend a few hours letting our lives intertwine, and go beyond ourselves, and to savor the good of simply sharing life with those around us.